(RE-)DESIGN and DEVELOPMENT JOURNEY

 Simplicity and decluttering

-Elements of this (re)design journey are equally valid for the (re)design of other university courses, such as blended courses, and equally for capacity development trainings.
+Elements of this (re)design journey are equally valid for the (re)design of other university courses, such as blended courses, and also for capacity development trainings.

 —